 - This will, of course, work just as well with goat and also with beef (though try to get some bones in there for better flavour).

-- I wish I could tell you exactly how long the meat will take to cook but it will depend on the type of meat you use, the cut etc. If using lamb shanks check at the 20, 30 and 45 minute marks.
+- I wish I could tell you exactly how long the meat will take to cook but it will depend on the type of meat you use, the cut etc.

 - Timing the potato is a matter of practice.
 You want it to be just cooked through but still firm.
 Don’t use russet or other starch potatoes which are likelier to soften and fall apart.
 I use the Yukon Gold type and typically it takes about 20 minutes to get to the optimal state.
 Your times will likely vary.